This is a post to share ideas about what works and doesn't when starting out one's trading business. The main concern is content of education.

 Wish you the best in your journey.

-The following user says Thank You to patrader65 for this post:
+The following 2 users say Thank You to patrader65 for this post: